aidanthewiz/VibeCity/artifacts/architecture.md

 ![Home Page](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/UiPages/leaderboardPage.png)

 This is the homepage after logging in as an existing user.
 This page includes the rankings of tracks by VibeCity users.
-Users can press the rating buttons to rate up and down the tracks.
+Users will be able to press the rating buttons to rate up and down the tracks.
 They can go to the party page to host and join parties through the party button.
 They can view their profile through the profile button.

 ### Profile Page